-Batch System: This is a type of system that processes routine jobs that doesn’t need any user to be present.
+Batch System: This is a type of system that processes routine jobs that do not need any user to be present.
 For example, reporting sales in a large store like Walmart.

 Timesharing: This allows multiple remote users to work on the computer at the same time.
-For example, running queries on a large database.
+For example, running queries on an extensive database.

 Server Operating Systems